daniel1820815/daniel1820815.github.io/_drafts/software-triple-d-part1.md

 Bringing all of the mentioned best practices into our pizza ordering application will help us to achieve reduced maintenance times through a good design and implementation.
 We should be well prepared to go live or not?
 What happens if the server on which our application is running crashes?
 We have not thought about how to achieve a high available and resilient application.
 So let us take a look at section 1.1.b Reliability: high availability and resiliency.

-### High available & Resilient
+### Built it High Available & Resilient

-how many time between failures and how many time to repair these failures detect prevent and recover

-detection
-monitoring
-self-testing or self-monitoring
-heartbeat or 'hello packets'
-simple ping or ICMP echo request/reply sanity checks

-recovery
-redundancy to remove the single point of failure and ensure fast recovery redundant system in active redundancy mode, also known as hot standby, syncing the state and taking over in case of missing heartbeats or in passive (warm standby) or spare (cold standby) retries timeouts upgrade
+What does it mean to build a high available and resilient pizza ordering application?
+It means that the application needs to be available for ordering pizza during the business hours and it should have no downtime until closing of business day.
+Pretty simple in our case, right?
+Of course there many other businesses which have higher requirements and need to be always online.
+Those business need to have much higher service level agreements (SLAs) than our pizza ordering application, but I want to keep it simple.

+So what does it mean behind the scenes?
+It is again about money as you can imagine from terms like "available during business hours" or "no downtime during business hours".
+Time is money and therefore is about the time between failures and how many time does it take to repair these failures.
+There are three main topics you should address to build a high available and resilient application, because you want to detect any failures, prevent any failures, and recover from any failure as fast as possible.

+**Detection** is the one important thing you want to have in place.
+If there is no proper *monitoring*, *self-testing*, or *self-monitoring* in place you will not detect failures in time.
+We always need to know if our pizza ordering application is available and ready to take orders.
+Based on the systems you are running in your environment, there are also mechanisms like *heartbeat* or *hello packets* to quickly detect when a cluster member goes down or is not reachable anymore for any reason. *Simple ping* or *ICMP echo request/reply* checks are also common methods of monitoring systems to measure if a system is still alive.

+Let us now assume there is a failure on a device in our pizza ordering application and a potential danger that the application goes down during business hours.
+Then the **recovery** plays the next import role for high availability and resiliency.
+To ensure a fast recovery from a failure it is always recommended to build a level of *redundancy* and remove the *single point of failure* in your application design.
+The best level are redundant system in *active mode*, also known as *hot standby*, syncing the state and taking over in case of missing heartbeats.
+Then there is the *passive* or *warm standby* mode, which does not sync the state constantly.
+In case of a failure the passive or standby system takes over but it needs to learn the proper state before it is fully functional.
+A very basic redundancy method is the *spare* or *cold standby* mode which means it is not operational or not even powered on.
+This mode requires a manual process to bring the spare system online and is obviously the worst solution at least for our pizza ordering application when there is a potential danger to go down during business hours.

+retries
+timeouts
+upgrade